wize-works/create-wize-api/templates/base/README.md

 ---

 ## 📤 Deployment
-This app is meant to run as a backend microservice.
+This app is built to run as a backend microservice.
 You can deploy it to:
+- Azure Kubernetes Service (AKS) or Amazon EKS
 - Render / Railway / Fly.io
 - Docker container
-- Fastify server under reverse proxy
+- Express server behind a reverse proxy (NGINX, etc.)

 ---

 ## 🧩 Notes
-- Examples are soft-deleted using `is_deleted`
-- All Supabase access uses `schema('api')` to respect schema restrictions
-- `last_used_at` is updated on each valid API key use
+- `tenantId` is automatically injected and **never** exposed in API responses.
+- All models (schemas) are stored dynamically in MongoDB (`wize-configuration.schemas` collection).
+- The system enforces critical system fields (`tenantId`, `createdAt`, `createdBy`, etc.) even if client apps modify metadata.
+- Supports pluggable tracing (Sentry, Datadog, etc.) via custom tracer adapters.

 ---

 ## 📞 Contact
-Built and maintained by the JobSight team.
+Built and maintained by the JobSight and WizeWorks engineering teams.